Skip to main content

 Share:

-A person using a laptop with an AI chatbot conversation on screen
+A laptop screen showing an AI chatbot conversation interface

-You have probably heard the word "ChatGPT" on the news, from your grandchildren, or from a friend.
+You have probably heard the word "ChatGPT" on the news, from your grandchildren, or from a friend at the coffee shop.
 Maybe it sounded complicated or even a little unsettling.
 That is completely normal.
-But here is the truth: ChatGPT is one of the most useful tools to come along in years, and it is surprisingly easy to use — even if you have never heard of artificial intelligence before today.
+But here is the good news: ChatGPT is one of the most helpful tools to come along in years, and it is surprisingly easy to use — even if you have never touched anything related to artificial intelligence before today.

-This guide will walk you through everything you need to know, one step at a time.
+This guide will walk you through everything you need to know, one careful step at a time.
 By the end, you will feel comfortable opening ChatGPT, typing a question, and getting a helpful answer.
 No tech degree required.
+No grandchild standing over your shoulder needed.

 What Is ChatGPT?
 (And What Is AI?)